In January of 1992 the Pulpit Committee diligently searched for a new Pastor.

 As a result of commercial expansion surrounding Irving Avenue, Bethany once again found themselves with the task of relocating.
 In October of 1992, Rev. Dewberry initiated a seven-year Pledge Program for the purpose of building a new Bethany Baptist Church.
 Land was acquired at the site of 149 Beattie Street.
 After securing a $1.5 million dollar loan, construction began.
 In celebration of the completion of the new edifice at Beattie Street, Rev. Dewberry, church officers, choir, Sunday school children and members once again marched through the city singing praises from the previous location on Irving Avenue to Bethany’s new location at 149 Beattie Street.
 Bethany’s present edifice was dedicated on May 19, 1996.
 After serving as Pastor for twelve (12) years, in August 2002, Rev. Dewberry announced that he was resigning from Bethany to pursue other interests.

 In March of 2003, Rev. Dr. Arthur M. Kemp was appointed to serve as Interim Pastor until a permanent Pastor could be found.
-Under Rev. Kemp’s Interim leadership, Phillip M. Turner was ordained as a minister on September 26, 2003 and following in October 2003, Rev. Phil M. Turner was elected by the congregation to become Bethany’s new Interim Pastor.
+Under Rev. Kemp’s Interim leadership, Min.
+Phil M. Turner Ordination Service was held on August 31, 2003 at Bethany Baptist Church and following in October 2003, Rev. Phil M. Turner was elected by the congregation to become Bethany’s new Interim Pastor.
 During the Interim leadership of Rev. Phil M. Turner, Bethany started construction of a new addition onto the edifice.
 The new Fellowship Hall with seating for four hundred (400) people, with a full kitchen was dedicated on July 16, 2005, and also hosted Syracuse’s Mayor Matt Driscoll’s annual “State of the City “ address on March 7, 2006.
 On February 19, 2007, Rev. Phil M. Turner was elected as the 12th Pastor of Bethany Baptist Church, and installation services were held on April 22, 2007.

 ” We Have Come This Far By Faith”